verana-labs/verifiable-trust-vpr-spec/spec.md

 - `vp_current_fees` (number) (*mandatory*): current action escrowed fees that will be paid to [[ref: validator]] upon validation process completion, in [[ref: denom]].
 - `vp_current_deposit` (number) (*mandatory*): current action trust deposit, in [[ref: denom]].
 - `vp_summary_digest` (string) (*optional*): an optional digest SRI, set by [[ref: validator]], of a summary of the information, proofs... provided by the [[ref: applicant]].
 - `issuance_fee_discount`: (number) (*mandatory*): default to 0 (no discount).
 Maximum 1 (100% discount).
-Can be set to an ISSUER_GRANTOR, ISSUER permission (if GRANTOR_VALIDATION mode) or an ISSUER permission (ECOSYSTEM mode) to reduce (or void) calculated issuance fees for subtree of permissions.
+Can be set to an ISSUER_GRANTOR, ISSUER permission (if GRANTOR_VALIDATION_PROCESS mode) or an ISSUER permission (ECOSYSTEM_VALIDATION_PROCESS mode) to reduce (or void) calculated issuance fees for subtree of permissions.
 Note: this should generally not be used because it reduces or void commission of all related ecosystem participants.
 - `verification_fee_discount`: (number) (*mandatory*): default to 0 (no discount).
 Maximum 1 (100% discount).
-Can be set to a VERIFIER_GRANTOR, VERIFIER permission (if GRANTOR_VALIDATION mode) and/or a VERIFIER permission (ECOSYSTEM mode) to reduce (or void) calculated fees for subtree of permissions.
+Can be set to a VERIFIER_GRANTOR, VERIFIER permission (if GRANTOR_VALIDATION_PROCESS mode) and/or a VERIFIER permission (ECOSYSTEM_VALIDATION_PROCESS mode) to reduce (or void) calculated fees for subtree of permissions.
 Note: this should generally not be used because it reduces or void commission of all related ecosystem participants.
 - `vs_operator_authz_enabled`: boolean (*mandatory*): if set to true, authorize this vs_operator to execute CreateOrUpdatePermissionSession *on behalf* of `authority` account (trust fees will be paid by authority account)
 - `vs_operator_authz_spend_limit` (DenomAmount[]) (*optional*): maximum amount of funds that the vs_operator is allowed to spend in the context of this permission as a direct consequence of executing authorized messages.
 - `vs_operator_authz_with_feegrant`: boolean (*mandatory*): if set to true, enable feegrant for this permission so vs_operator can pay the fees for CreateOrUpdatePermissionSession with `authority` account.